Law Career started in San Francisco

 Orange County Personal Injury Law Career

 Although for most of my years I have been retained by insurance companies, I have always maintained a personal injury practice representing the party that has been injured.
 These cases have run the gamut from simple automobile accidents to complex toxic tort claims against the US Government.
-I have tried cases in dozens of venues around the State of California, from Indio, San Diego, Riverside, Santa Ana, Los Angeles, San Francisco, Oakland, Plumas, Pomona, etc.
+I have tried cases in dozens of venues around the State of California, including but not limited to Mission Viejo, Irvine, Los Angeles, Indio, San Diego, Riverside, Santa Ana, San Francisco, Oakland, Plumas, Pomona, etc.

 American Board of Trial Advocates

 In the ensuing and intervening years of my law career, I continued to practice law in the field of personal injury.
 In 1989, I qualified to become a member of the American Board of Trial Advocates.
 This organization represents some of the finest trial attorneys in the country.
 You have to not only have tried a certain number of jury trials, but you must have a reputation of a professional, ethical, and skilled trial attorney.
 If these standards are not maintained, the attorney is asked to leave the organization.